awsdocs/aws-codebuild-user-guide/doc_source/run-build.md

     Under **Build Artifacts**, you can:
    + From **Type**, choose a different artifacts type\.
    + In **Name**, enter a different output artifact name\.
-   + If you want a name specified in the build spec file to override any name specified in the console, select **Use the name specified in the buildspec file**\.
+   + If you want a name specified in the build spec file to override any name specified in the console, select **Enable semantic versioning**\.
 The name in a build spec file uses the Shell command language\.
 For example, you can append a date and time to your artifact name so that it is always unique\.
 Unique artifact names prevent artifacts from being overwritten\.
 For more information, see [Build Spec Syntax](build-spec-ref.md#build-spec-ref-syntax)\.
    + In **Path**, enter a different output artifact path\.
    + In **Namespace type**, choose a different type\.
 Choose **Build ID** to insert the build ID into the path of the build output file \(for example, `My-Path/Build-ID/My-Artifact.zip`\)\.
 Otherwise, choose **None**\.
    + From **Bucket name** choose a different Amazon S3 bucket for your output artifacts\.